The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: The WEAVE Survey

 Last but not least, the StePS redshift range, coupled with the wide spectral range of WEAVE, will enable observations of the near-ultraviolet and $U$-band rest-frame spectral windows, bands that can provide unprecedented constraints on the youngest components in galaxies \citep{Vazdekis2016,SalvadorRusinol2020}.\looseness-1

-\subsection{The WEAVE-LOFAR Survey}
+\subsection{The WEAVE-LOFAR survey}

-The WEAVE-LOFAR Survey \citep[and in preparation]{smith16b} will provide the spectroscopic information to unlock the power of the International Low Frequency Array Telescope\footnote{\url{http://www.lofar.org}} \citep[LOFAR;][]{vanhaarlem13}.
-Since its inception, an important driver for LOFAR has been to carry out a series of surveys of the sky at low radio frequencies, in particular to advance our understanding of the formation and evolution of galaxies, galaxy clusters, and active galactic nuclei (AGN).
+The WEAVE-LOFAR survey \citep[and in preparation]{smith16b} will provide the spectroscopic information to unlock the power of the International Low Frequency Array Telescope\footnote{\url{http://www.lofar.org}} \citep[LOFAR;][]{vanhaarlem13}.
+Since its inception, an important driver for LOFAR has been to carry out a series of surveys of the sky at low radio frequencies, in particular to advance our understanding of the formation and evolution of galaxies, galaxy clusters, and AGNs.
 The LOFAR Surveys Key Science Project \citep[LSKSP;][]{rottgering11} is carrying out this aim, using a suite of related surveys.

 The observations with LOFAR's High-Band Antennae (HBA) include those used for LOFAR Two-metre Sky Survey \citep[LoTSS: ][]{shimwell17}, and are providing observations across the whole of the Northern sky between 120 and 168\,MHz.
 A lower frequency counterpart of LoTSS, using the LOFAR Low Band Antennae (LBA), is the LOFAR LBA Sky Survey \citep[LoLSS:][]{2021A&A...648A.104D}, covering the frequency range 42--66\,MHz.
 Because of the influence of ionospheric effects on low-frequency observations, LoTSS required the development of new direction-dependent calibration schemes \citep[e.g.][]{tasse14,williams15,hardcastle16,vanweeren16,2018A&A...611A..87T}.
 It is now possible to routinely generate science-quality, pipeline-processed images and mosaics with unsurpassed sensitivity, image quality, resolution, and field of view.
 The most recent second data release of LoTSS \citep[DR2;][]{2022A&A...659A...1S} builds on the huge success of DR1 \citep{shimwell19,williams19,duncan19}, and consists of LOFAR maps and catalogues, plus extensive ancillary information for more than four million sources identified at 150\,MHz at $>5\sigma$ over 5700\,deg$^2$.
 The median root mean square of the LoTSS data is 83\,$\upmu$Jy\,beam$^{-1}$, while the resolution of the LoTSS mosaics is 6~arcsec, and the astrometric accuracy relative to the {\it Gaia} reference frame is $<0.2$~arcsec, ideal for selecting WEAVE targets.
 Progress continues to be rapid, and well over half of the Northern sky has so far been observed.